-There is no information for tellurium dioxide from guideline toxicokinetic studies available.
-Limited information on the distribution of tellurous acid (H_2TeO_3), the reaction product of tellurium dioxide and water, is available from rats after intravenous injection.
-The registration dossier provides information on the solubility of tellurium dioxide in artificial alveolar and gastrointestinal fluid.
-According to Ogra (2009) tellurium dioxide or its reaction product with water, tellurous acid with the corresponding tellurites, is stepwise reduced in the body to telluride (Te^{2-}), the typical form of reduced tellurium in the body.
-Telluride is then methylated to mono-, di- or trimethylated tellurium, which are excreted via urine, faeces of air.
+There is no information for tellurium from guideline toxicokinetic studies available.
+Limited information on the distribution of tellurous acid ($H_2 TeO_3$), the reaction product of the read-across substance tellurium dioxide and water, is available from rats after intravenous injection.
+The registration dossier provides information on the solubility of tellurium and the read across substance tellurium dioxide in artificial alveolar and gastrointestinal fluid.
+According to Ogra (2009) the read across substance tellurium dioxide or its reaction product with water, tellurous acid with the corresponding tellurites, is stepwise reduced in the body to telluride (Te^{2}), the typical form of reduced tellurium in the body.
+Tellurium is reduced to telluride after its uptake into the body.
+Telluride is stepwise methylated to mono-, di- or trimethylated tellurium, which are excreted via urine, faeces of air.
 Dimethylated tellurium is the compound responsible for the typical garlic odour after intake of tellurium or tellurium dioxide.
-Due to the fact that tellurium and tellurium dioxide are metabolised in a comparable way resulting in identical metabolites it is assumed that tellurium is a suitable read-across substance for tellurium dioxide and tellurium, are reported.
+Due to the fact that tellurium and tellurium dioxide are metabolised in a comparable way resulting in identical metabolites it is assumed that tellurium dioxide is a suitable read-across substance for tellurium (see section 9.2: Read-across).
+Therefore, experimental data for both substances, tellurium and tellurium dioxide, are reported.
 Information on toxicokinetics as provided in some review articles is limited in a way that most often it does not distinguish between the different tellurium compounds.
 However, this is not regarded as a serious drawback with respect to the overall information on toxicokinetic behaviour of tellurium and/or tellurium dioxide as the metabolic pathways are similar.